Who are the Gents?

 The Gentlemen of the College alongside W&M President, Katherine Rowe.

 William & Mary Royal Ball, Spring 2023

 Dinner with old, wise GoC alum, Aidan O'Connell '22

 The Gentlemen of the College Spring Tour

 Over the last three decades, the Gentlemen have performed at many notable venues, including the White House, the United States Capitol, the National Constitution Center, the Waldorf Astoria and the Greenbrier Hotel.
 The group has entertained dignitaries and politicians from the Governor of Virginia to the Queen of England and appeared on television shows like "The Price is Right" and ABC News "Good Morning Charleston".
-This year, the Gents are looking forward to performing for the Intercollegiate Tennis League's Hall of Fame Induction Ceremony and maintaining a regular performance for Colonial Williamsburg's Christmas Festivities in December.
+Every year, the Gentlemen look forward to performing for on-campus venues as well as maintaining a regular performance for Colonial Williamsburg's Christmas Festivities in December.